Interview on NJ ODP’s Road To Becoming A Great Player

 New Jersey’s ODP has grown significantly in the last decade.

 Back in 2014, only 750 youth soccer players attended the player identification.
-Last year, in 2023, there were 1,750 players which reflects a 130% increase.
-And, in 2017 there were ten ODP teams representing New Jersey.
-Last season for 2023/24, there were 27 teams representing the state.
+Last year, in 2023, there were 1,750 players, which reflects a 130% increase.
+In 2017, there were ten ODP teams representing New Jersey.
+Last season, for 2023/24, there were 27 teams representing the state.
 That is a 270% increase.

 SoccerToday interview with James Galanis on the New Jersey ODP.